unbit/vpn-ws/README.md

 The client on windows has no support for SSL/TLS

-Grant support for NetBSD, OpenBSD and DragonflyBSD
+Grant support for NetBSD, and DragonflyBSD

 Investigate solaris/smartos/omnios support